Mahoniae cortex

 This section has been translated automatically.

-Mahoniae cortex is mainly used in the American naturopathy and is used there for digestive disorders and skin rashes.
-Due to a mutagenic risk, however, the drug is only intended for external use.
-Due to its antiproliferative properties, it is produced in ointment form with a homeopathic mother tincture, and used topically for the treatment of psoriasis.
+Mahoniae cortex is mainly used in American naturopathy, where it is used to treat digestive disorders and skin rashes.
+However, due to a mutagenic risk, the drug is only intended for external use.
+Due to its antiproliferative properties, it is prepared in ointment form with a homeopathic mother tincture and used topically for the treatment of psoriasis.

 Furthermore, there are numerous reports (without evidence) of success with psoriasis vulgaris.

-Satisfactory personal experiences are available on the "mild" seborrhoeic eczema of adults .
+Satisfactory personal experiences are available for "mild" seborrhoeic eczema in adults .

 Dosage